nandekonst/userdocs/get-started.md

 In order to create a field, click the "Add field" button.
 Name your field and set its datatype.
 Data can be of type: `String`, `Integer`, `Float`, `Date`, `Datetime`, `Boolean` or `JSON`:

+## Copy URL
+You can operate on your data using the API URL:

 ## Javascript SDK